• COVID-19

 Explosive Destruction System Completes First Campaign

 On Feb.
-11, 2016, the Pueblo Chemical Agent-Destruction Pilot Plant Explosive Destructive System successfully completes its first campaign, eliminating 265 105mm projectiles, 196 155mm projectiles, 88 4.2-inch mortar rounds and 11 Department of Transportation bottles for a total of 560 items containing mustard agent.
+11, 2016, the Pueblo Chemical Agent-Destruction Pilot Plant Explosive Destruction System successfully completes its first campaign, eliminating 265 105mm projectiles, 196 155mm projectiles, 88 4.2-inch mortar rounds and 11 Department of Transportation bottles for a total of 560 items containing mustard agent.

 Video: Colorado System Completes First Step in Munition Elimination